 Interface in C#

-Now, just like a class is having another class as a Parent, a class can also have an Interface as a Parent.
-And if a class has an interface as a Parent, the class is responsible for providing the implementation for all the abstract methods of the interface.
+Now, just like a class has another class as a Parent, a class can also have an Interface as a Parent.
+If a class has an interface as a Parent, the class is responsible for implementing all the abstract methods of the interface.
 For a better understanding, please have a look at the below diagram.

 Interface in C#